A statute of limitations (SOL) is a legal deadline. SOLs are determined at the state level and vary based on the crime.

 Although these two bills expand a victim’s rights, many advocates believe these laws don’t do enough.
 Survivors of child sexual abuse still have limited options when it comes to pursuing civil claims in Colorado.

 Currently, survivors have just six years after they reach 18 years of age to file a civil lawsuit against their abuser.
 For many survivors of child sexual abuse, it can take decades to process the trauma and find the courage to face their abuser in a courtroom.
 The current laws don’t take this into account.
-However, a new bill has been proposed to rectify the situation.

 When taking any legal action against an abuser, a victim must follow the statute of limitations related to the crime.